-Numerical results are reported in Figures 4, and 5.
+Numerical results are reported in Figures 4, 5, and 6.
 Specifically, in these figures, we analyze the dynamics of our learning policies by showing the aggregated users' bill, the peak demand, and the fairness of the appliances scheduling solution obtained with the proposed learning algorithms (i.e., using both the Two-State and Multi-State policies) in the case of 100 users.
 These results are compared with those associated with the Nash equilibrium of the DSM game in order to verify the convergence of the learning method.
 Moreover, we also report the performance of the appliance scheduling game with no scheduling flexibility, i.e., when the usage of electric devices is not modified by the DSM system.

 Numerical results show that both proposed learning policies converge rapidly to the Nash equilibrium.
 Specifically, the Two-State policy converges slightly more quickly than the Multi-State one, which has more alternative schedules to select at each iteration.
 The main reason for this result is that by limiting the exploration of the appliances schedules to only two states, as in the TS policy, at each iteration k only a few customers actually change their strategies with respect to the previous iteration, thus reducing the game dynamics.
 As a consequence, in this scenario, the players' estimation of the game state, which is obtained using the information on the past iteration of the algorithm (i.e., c_t^{k-1}), is more accurate.

-We further observe that the convergence time of the algorithms strongly depends on the flexibility of the system in scheduling the electric appliances.
-Specifically, the algorithms converge more quickly to the Nash equilibrium with a short flexibility level: in this case, each player has a lower number of strategies to try, thus reducing the exploration process of the learning method.
-However, shorter convergence times come at the cost of worse performance of the DSM system: smaller execution intervals for shiftable appliances always result in a higher bill and peak demand, as well as lower fairness, since the system contains fewer alternative schedules and the distributed DSM mechanism spreads the execution of the appliances over smaller time intervals.
-Nevertheless, it is worth noting that even with low flexibility, the learning algorithms always allow players to achieve better results than those obtained with fixed scheduling choices (i.e., without the DSM system), even before converging to the equilibrium of the game.
+We further observe that the convergence time of the learning algorithms strongly depends on the flexibility of the DSM system in scheduling the electric appliances.
+Specifically, the algorithms converge more quickly to the Nash equilibrium with a short flexibility level.
+In this case, each player has a lower number of strategies to try, thus reducing the exploration process of the learning method.
+However, the shorter convergence time comes at the cost of a worse performance of the DSM system.
+Indeed, smaller execution intervals for shiftable appliances always result in a higher bill and peak demand, as well as lower fairness, since the system contains fewer alternative schedules and the distributed DSM mechanism spreads the execution of the appliances over smaller time intervals.
+Nevertheless, it is worth noting that even with low flexibility,

+1Namely, shiftable devices: washing machine, dishwasher, boiler, vacuum cleaner; fixed devices: refrigerator, purifier, lights, microwave oven, oven, TV, iron the learning algorithms always allow players to achieve better results than those obtained with fixed scheduling choices (i.e., without the DSM system), even before converging to the equilibrium of the game.